adithis197/Ethereum_Todo-List/README.md

-A Todo list blockchain application
+A Todo list blockchain application using ethereum and Web3 API.